What was this engagement about?

 The Fair Wages Commission is working independently to advise government on how to move towards a $15-an-hour minimum wage with increases that are regular, measured and predictable.

-The Commissioners are particularly interested in hearing the experiences and recommendations of those who earn less than $15-an-hour and their representatives; employers who will be affected by the new minimum wages; and employers and workers who can speak to details of minimum wage rates for farm workers, liquor servers, live-in caregivers, resident caretakers, and live-in camp leaders.
+The commissioners were particularly interested in hearing the experiences and recommendations of those who earn less than $15-an-hour and their representatives; employers who will be affected by the new minimum wages; and employers and workers who can speak to details of minimum wage rates for farm workers, liquor servers, live-in home support workers, resident caretakers, and live-in camp leaders.
 (For these workers, the minimum wage rate differs from the general minimum wage.)
-It also wants to hear from those from specific sectors (such as the technology or tourism sectors); and trade unions.
-We also welcome the views of economists and others who can give advice on the impact of minimum wage changes on economic activity.
+It also wanted to hear from those from specific sectors (such as the technology or tourism sectors); and trade unions.
+Views of economists and others were also welcomed to advise on the impact of minimum wage changes on economic activity.

 November 16, 2017 – Abbotsford

 Quality Hotel & Conference Centre from 1 p.m. to 6 p.m.

 November 17, 2017 – Nanaimo

 Best Western Dorchester Hotel from 9:45 a.m. to 2:30 p.m.

 Sandman Hotel & Suites from 1 p.m. to 5 p.m.

 Hyatt Regency Vancouver from 9 a.m. to 8 p.m.

 Coast Inn of the North from 11 a.m. to 3:30 p.m.